 • Improves the functioning of the central nervous system.

-• Slows down the growth of tumors, in particular, colon cancer.
+• Slows down the growth of tumors, in particular colon cancer.

-Negative impact
+Negative Impact

 Geomagnetic storms that occur 2-4 times a month:

-Some doctors and scientists believe that fluctuations in the magnetic field have a positive effect on biological processes: For many thousands of years, man's internal clock has coordinated with the rhythms of the sun and stars.
-Those. fluctuations in the magnetic field and solar flares are a kind of winding up for the body and internal clock and keep the body in good shape.
-But such a positive influence is realized only if the person is completely healthy, and, alas, there are few of them.
+Some doctors and scientists believe that magnetic field fluctuations have a positive effect on biological processes: For many thousands of years, human internal clocks have been coordinated with the rhythms of the sun and stars.
+Those.
+Magnetic field fluctuations and solar flares are a kind of primer for the body and internal clock and keep the body in good shape.
+But such a positive effect is realized only if the person is completely healthy, and, alas, there are few of them.

-• take medications for prophylactic purposes;
+• take medications for preventive purposes;

 • take acetylsalicylic acid preparations to reduce blood clotting;

-• take motherwort or valerian tincture;
+• take tincture of motherwort or valerian;

-• do not wear clothes made of natural fur or 100% synthetics during this period (they attract electricity);
+• Do not wear clothes made of natural fur or 100% synthetics during this period (they attract electricity);

-The impact of climate on children
+The influence of climate on children

 These are the mildest conditions for acclimatization.